DNason1999/DS-Unit-3-Sprint-1-Software-Engineering/sprint-challenge/challenge.md

 could help me realize my error or to help them understand a new way of coding.

 ### Q2:
-Containers are useful to maintain a DRY, Don't Repeat Yourself, coding enviornment.
+Containers are useful to maintain a consistent development enviornment.
+For example, moving from a developers laptop to a company desktop computer may result in a different running enviornment.
+With a container, the program will be hosted on either of the platforms inside the same consistent container.
-This increases efficiency as we aren't copy/pasting code which can take some time, and if any improvments are made to the containers, the positive effect is automatically applied to any project using that container, allowing constant use of the most up-to-date and efficient packages.
+The container environment contains an application and all dependencies for it to run.
 ### Part 8 - Turn it in!

 Provide all the files you wrote (`acme.py`, `acme_report.py`, and